crave6948/MyWatchAnimeList/README.md

 If you've made changes to the backend application written in Go and you need to rebuild it, follow these steps:

-1. Navigate to the `./go` directory in your terminal.
+1. Navigate to the `go` directory in your terminal.
 2. Run the following command to build the backend application:
-`go build api.go -o api.exe`
+`go build -o ./api.exe api.go`

 This will compile your Go code and produce an executable file named `api.exe`.